SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - What is image pull policy in kubernetes ?
 Should mention as Always
 -
 ### Session-57
-- What are Stateful & Stateless applications ?
+- What are Stateful and Stateless applications ?
 - What are Internal volumes ? emptyDir, hostpath
 - What are External volumes ?
 Static provisioning, Dynamic provisioning
 -
 ### Session-58
+- We have Hard disk and Cloud drives, what is the difference ?
+HD sits near to computer, Cloud drives are network drives like google drive, icloud etc.
+- External volumes
+- We keep storage external (Outside)
 ### Session-59
 ### Session-60
 ### Session-61